harshitatankasali/finalprojectnlp/README.md

 # libraries
 pandas, nltk, matplotlib, numpy, gensim, wordcloud, scikit-learn
 # Improvements remaining
 I'm currently exploring custom preprocessing methods and other classification algorithms to improve the final accuracy.
 The notebook will be updated accordingly.
+Furthermore, LDA topic modelling will be added.